 What better time than the present to make your members feel more appreciated?
-Taking time to say you appreciate your members will go a long way toward delivering a great member experience and boosting member retention.
+Taking time to say “thank you” shows that you appreciate your members, and it will go a long way toward delivering a great member experience and boosting member retention.

 Remember that sending members an automated “thank you” message for renewing their dues or registering for an online event is a common courtesy and a kind gesture.
 Showing you care about your members will help your association significantly impact the member experience.

 Read our blog for more member appreciation ideas to help you say, ‘thank you’ and show you care about your members.